- Majors & Degrees

 Master of Science in Nursing - Nurse Practitioner (MSN-NP)

-We are accepting applications for the fall 2015 MSN-NP program.
-The fall 2015 application deadline is March 1, 2015.
+We are accepting applications for the spring 2017 MSN-NP program.
+The spring 2017 application deadline is August 1, 2016 - Apply Now.
 We encourage students to apply and submit all supporting documents as soon as possible as space is limited.

 A variety of specialties and role preparations are offered to meet the demands of today's healthcare providers and patient care needs.
 An educator option is also available to those who plan to become involved in nursing education.
 Students who choose the Educator Option will take three additional courses focusing on theory and practicum experience in nursing education.
 An additional three credit Education course may be added so that the student may apply for the NLN Nurse Educator certificate.